-If you want to skip all the rambling, you can take a step back, try to figure out what success truly means to you.
+If you want to skip all the rambling, all you have to do is take a step back, figure out what success means to you.
 Then make changes towards achieving that idea of success.
 Think it over, and decide for yourself.

 Want to read more?
 Continue at your own risk! :)

 In general we grow up being taught a few extra zeros on a paycheck is the end all be all of success.
 Well, it’s not, and it shouldn’t be.
 The idea sounds amazing when you think about it though, make a ton of money, buy and or go wherever you want.
 In reality it just digs us deeper into a hole, constantly chasing money to pay for things we don’t necessarily need.

 If your end goal is to earn money to buy or go places, do you really need to continue grinding away all year along for those measly two weeks of vacation?